🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Look at the states on the West Coast — like California, Washington, Oregon, and Colorado — all of these states have amended their laws to allow for both medical and non-medical use of marijuana.
 As a result, anybody over the age of 21 can walk into a dispensary, buy a few grams of weed, and smoke it on the way home.
 All of this is despite the fact that marijuana is still listed as a Schedule I drug by the federal government.

-Other states, especially those in the midwest, take a different angle.
+Other states, especially those in the Midwest, take a different angle.
 Marijuana remains illegal and punishable by hefty fines or jail sentences unless you’ve been approved for specific medical purposes.
 Even though marijuana isn’t exactly “legal” in these states, it’s still at arms with federal regulation.
-The definition of a Schedule I drug is that it must have no accepted medical value — so offering marijuana to people as a source of medicine completely contradicts this law.
+The definition of a Schedule I drug is that it must have no accepted medical use — so offering marijuana to people as a source of medicine completely contradicts this law.

 Delta 8 THC Laws